Kcollins85/Standardised_Test_Results_Analysis/README.md

 What we can conclude here is:
 - Having a higher budget per student doesn’t not yield better results
 - Independent schools outperform government schools

+An assignment for Monash University's Data Analytics Bootcamp (2023)